 Environmental Archaeology Lab Member Involvement

-John M. Marston has been the director of paleoethnobotany for the Kaymakçı Archaeological Project since its inception in 2014.
+John M. Marston was the director of paleoethnobotany for the Kaymakçı Archaeological Project from its inception in 2014 until 2021.
 With the implementation of a systematic sampling strategy for collecting bulk soil samples, Marston has ensured a reliable means of intra-site comparison.
 Botanical samples from the site have given hands-on practice to those in the lab interested in learning to identify macrobotanical remains such as carbonized plant remains.
 Opportunities have been available for lab members to participate in summer research at the site, which includes training in flotation and recovery of archaeobotanical samples.
+Nami Shin focused on Kaymakçı for her MA research and is including it in her PhD research.

 Roosevelt, Christopher H., Christina Luke, Sinan Ünlüsoy, Canan Çakırlar, John M. Marston, Caitlin R. O’Grady, Peter Pavúk, Magda Pieniazek, Jana Mokrisová, Catherine Scott, Nami Shin, and Francesca Slim.
 2018.
 Exploring space, economy, and interregional interaction at a second-millennium B.C.E. citadel in central western Anatolia: the 2014–2017 excavations at Kaymakçı.
 American Journal of Archaeology 122:645-688.
 Link